onlyjazz/flask-docs/docs/epro.md

     ![Screenshot](img/epro/app_hebrew_forms.PNG)

-Patient can change ePRO display mode by clicking on theme option.
+Patients can change ePRO display mode by clicking on theme option.

 ![Screenshot](img/epro/app_theme_option.PNG)

 ![Screenshot](img/epro/app_theme.PNG)

-If he sets the mode as **Dark** he will see something like this:
+If they sets the mode as **Dark** they will see something like this:

 ![Screenshot](img/epro/app_dark_mode.PNG)

 ###Study information

-The patient can see details of the study he is participating in by clicking on the exclamation mark
+The patient can see details of the study they are participating in by clicking on the exclamation mark

 ![Screenshot](img/epro/study_information_icon.PNG)

 ![Screenshot](img/epro/study_info.PNG)

 ##FlaskData application
-If subject cannot use [Flask ePRO](#android-application) android application he/she can use FlaskData application to enter his/her diary.
+If the subject cannot use [Flask ePRO](#android-application) android application they can use FlaskData application to enter their diary.

 It's less beautiful but works great. :+1:

-In any case in such a case that the phone does not support Android it is better for the patient to use his desktop.
+In the case that the patients phone does not support Android it is better for the patient to use their desktop.

 ###Login
-Patient should login to FlaskData ePRO URL (https://epro.flaskdata.io)
+The patient should login to FlaskData ePRO URL (https://epro.flaskdata.io)

 ![Screenshot](img/epro/flask_data_login.PNG)

 ###Input Data

-When patient login to his diary a diary for the current date opens.
+When the patient logs into their diary, a diary for the current date opens.

-He can start to fill the diary.
+They can start to fill the diary.

 ![Screenshot](img/epro/flaskdata_enter_data.PNG)

-If there are another Forms in the diary he should click **SAVE AND NEXT** button
+If there is another Form in the diary they should click **SAVE AND NEXT** button.

 ![Screenshot](img/epro/flaskdata_save_and_next.PNG)

-If he filled the last form he should click **FINISH** button
+If they completed the last form, they should click **FINISH** button.

 ![Screenshot](img/epro/flaskdata_finish_button.PNG)

-When patient finish fill diary a success message appears
+When the patient completes the diary, a success message appears.

 ![Screenshot](img/epro/flaskdata_success.PNG)

-To go back to **Input Data** click on the icon
+To go back to **Input Data** click on the icon.

 ![Screenshot](img/epro/flaskdata_inputdata_icon.PNG)

 ###Logs

-Patient can see his diaries by **Logs** option
+The patient can see their diaries using the **Logs** option.

 ![Screenshot](img/epro/flaskdata_logs_option.PNG)

 ![Screenshot](img/epro/flaskdata_logs.PNG)

-By logs option patient cannot change his diaries, just see them
+Using the logs option, the patient cannot change their diaries, only view them.

 ![Screenshot](img/epro/flaskdata_view_mode.PNG)

 !!!note "Forget Option"

-    1. If patient filled diary but didn't finish all his diary forms he can continue from Logs option
+    1. If the patient filled their diary but didn't finish, they can continue using Logs option

-        He can continue filling data for yesterday's diary and for the diary of two days ago.
+        They can continue filling in data from yesterday's diary, as well as, from the diaries of two days ago.

-    2. If patient forgot to fill his diary he can enter data for yesterday's diary and for the diary of two days ago.
+    2. If the patient forgots to fill their diary, they can enter data for yesterday's diary and for the diary of two days ago.

 ###My Account

-To see account definition click on **My Account** icon
+To see account definition click on the **My Account** icon

 ![Screenshot](img/epro/flaskdata_my_account.PNG)

 !!!note Change language

-    Patient can change the language by click on Languages icon - this option change the language for this login but it doesn't change patient account definitions, So in the next login the language will be the default language again.
+    Patient can change the language by click on the languages icon - this option change the language for this login but it doesn't change patient account definitions.
+In the next login the language will be set to the default language again.
     ![Screenshot](img/epro/langauges_icon.PNG)

-Save patient's account information after changing.
+Be sure to save the patient's account information after changing.

 ![Screenshot](img/epro/flaskdata_update_my_account.PNG)

 ###Study information
-The patient can see details of the study he is participating in by clicking on the exclamation mark
+The patient can see details of the study they are participating in by clicking on the exclamation mark.

 ![Screenshot](img/epro/flaskdata_study_info.PNG)

 ![Screenshot](img/epro/flaskdata_study_information.PNG)

 ###Logout
-After patient finish filling his diary he can logout from the system by clicking **Logout** icon.
+After the patient finish completing their diary, they can logout from the system by clicking the **Logout** icon.